Candra0x6/NIFC-Competition/README.md

 To get a local copy of the project up and running, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/budayantara.git`
+1. Clone the repository: `git clone https://github.com/Candra0x6/NIFC-Competition.git`
 2. Install dependencies: `npm install`
-3. Start the development server: `npm run dev`
+3. Start the development server: `cd /web/ --- npm run dev`
-4. Start the JSON Server: `npm run json-server`
+4. Start the JSON Server: ` 1. cd /database/ -- npx json-server db.json`

 The website will be available at `http://localhost:5173`, and the JSON Server will be running at `http://localhost:3000`.